-\item By a variety we mean a Zariski closed set which is not necessarily irreducible.
-Irreducible varieties are assumed to be absolutely irreducible.
-When we work in some algebraically closed field $C$ we will identify algebraic varieties defined over $C$ with the sets of their $C$-points and write $V\subseteq C^n$.
+\item When we work over some algebraically closed field $C$, we will identify algebraic varieties defined over $C$ with the sets of their $C$-rational points and write $V\subseteq C^n$.
 For a larger field $F\supseteq C$ the set of $F$-points of $V$ is denoted by $V(F)$.